Social Media Analytics

 Tips you can use today.
 What works and what doesn't.

-If you've ever looked at your social media analytics and wondered "what are social media impressions?" – you're not alone.
-This metric appears on every major social platform, but many people mix it up with other numbers like reach or engagement.
+If you've looked at your social media analytics and wondered what impressions actually mean, you're not alone.
+Impressions appear in every platform's analytics, but they're often confused with reach and engagement.

 What Are Social Media Impressions?